 Skip to main content

-This guide will walkthrough the reader through the steps of using Terraform to deploy a server on Equinix Metal.
-Terraform has become the defacto tool for Infrastructure-as-Code (IaC) needs.
-This guide will serve as a basis point for the reader to become familiar with the Equinix Metal Terraform Provider.
+Terraform has become the de facto tool for Infrastructure-as-Code (IaC) needs.
+This guide will walk you through the steps of using Terraform to deploy a server on Equinix Metal, and serves as a starting point for becoming familiar with the Equinix Metal Terraform Provider.

 Prerequisites